Back to: ASP.NET Core Identity Tutorials

 Account Activation:

-- You may need to provide additional information about how you plan to use Twilio services to fully activate your account.
+- You may need to provide additional information about how you plan to use Twilio services to activate your account fully.

 Choosing a Twilio Phone Number:

 Once your account is activated, you can choose a Twilio phone number.
 This number will be used for sending SMS messages.
-To do so, select a phone number based on your preferred country and its features, as shown in the below image.
+To do so, select a phone number based on your preferred country and its features, as shown in the image below.

 Once you have selected and purchased a phone number, you will see the following details in your Twilio account: